dominicfanucchi/aai-520_group8/README.md

 ### Imports and Libraries
 The project relies on the following libraries and packages:
 * `os` - Provides a way of using operating system-dependent functionality.
-* `csv` - Implements classes to read and write tabular data in CSV format.
 * `warnings` - Provides a way to issue warnings and control their behavior.
 * `numpy` - Fundamental package for numerical computations in Python.
 * `pandas` - Data manipulation and analysis library.